 PART 3- FRONTIN’

 One of the main reasons Walt had zero interest in profiling Garth Brooks was that the “thumb in a cowboy hat” had started a high profile campaign against record stores that sold used CDs.
 You don’t fuck with Walt’s personal ATM machines.
-Brooks complained that this new technology was hurting musicians, who received royalties only on the sale of new CDs.
+Brooks complained that this new technology was hurting musicians, who received royalties on only the sale of new CDs.
 Since this indestructible format contained superior digital sound that could be resold forever, at no loss of fidelity, musicians stood to lose a lot of money over time.

 The comp things you never sold were concert tickets.
 That was just sleazy.
 But Walt was flat broke the night British punk icon Jerry Lee Abbott played the Park West.
-His envelope at Will Call had two tickets and since he was by himself and the show was sold out, it would sure be a waste to not get something out of it.
+His envelope at Will Call had two tickets and since Walt was by himself and the show was sold out, it would sure be a waste to not get something out of it.

 Walt saw a young black man outside the venue and recognized him as Tondric, the subject of that Chicago Reader cover story who showed him how a scalper played “the walk” outside concert and sports arenas.

 Walt flashed back to the day the kid bragged to him that he could show up at at a Chicago Bulls home game with a nickel in his pocket and go home with $2,000 at the end of the night.
 When Walt he didn’t believe him- how would you get the first ticket?- the kid said watch me, and cocked his ballcap around to its standard position.